 Advertisement

-Why ulcerative colitis is a “chronic condition”
+Why ulcerative colitis is a chronic condition

 • Chronic migraine refers to having 15 or more migraines a month for three months or longer.

-• Chronic Hepatitis C refers to a liver infection from the hepatitis c virus, an infection that can be cured but will not go away on its own without treatment.
+• Chronic hepatitis C refers to a liver infection from the hepatitis c virus, an infection that can be cured but will not go away on its own without treatment.

-Ulcerative colitis (UC) is considered a chronic condition because it is a lifelong illness—there is no cure and it requires ongoing treatment and management.
+Ulcerative colitis (UC) is considered a chronic condition because it is a lifelong illness.
+There is no cure and it requires ongoing treatment and management.

-Ulcerative colitis is a form of IBD
+Ulcerative colitis is a form of inflammatory bowel disease

-Along with Crohn’s disease, UC is one of the two main types of inflammatory bowel disease (IBD).
-Both conditions can cause a number of painful and uncomfortable symptoms—abdominal pain, frequent diarrhea, bloody stools, fatigue, and weight loss.
-Both conditions can also result in a number of complications, including permanent damage to sections of the GI tract.
+UC can cause many painful and uncomfortable symptoms, including abdominal pain, frequent diarrhea, bloody stools, fatigue, and weight loss.
+It can also result in a number of complications, such as permanent damage to sections of the GI tract.

 Relapse and remission

-Individualized treatment
+Individualized treatment for UC

 Article sources open article sources

-National Institute of Diabetes and Digesting and Kidney Diseases.
-"What Is Chronic Kidney Disease?"
+National Institute of Diabetes and Digestive and Kidney Diseases.
+What Is Chronic Kidney Disease in Adults.
+February 2025.

 University of Michigan Health.
-"Frequently Asked Questions About Inflammatory Bowel Disease (IBD)."
+Frequently Asked Questions About Inflammatory Bowel Disease (IBD).
+Accessed September 15, 2025.

-Crohn's and Colitis Foundation.
-"Ulcerative Colitis Treatment Options."
+Crohn’s & Colitis Foundation.
+Ulcerative Colitis Treatment Options.
+Accessed September 15, 2025.

 Featured Content